What is event registration?

-Besides the differences between the different types of suppliers, the following criteria should always be kept in mind.
+In addition to the differences between the different types of suppliers, the following criteria should always be kept in mind.

 White label software

 Most organisations have clear guidelines for the design of external communication - making it professional, consistent and recognisable.
 When you are selecting event software, it is important to check if the software is white label.
 This means the software (event website, email invitations and all communications to your invitees) can be used without displaying the logo of your supplier.
-Moreover, you can align all elements to your brand guidelines, eg. colors and fonts.
+Moreover, you can align all elements to your brand guidelines, eg. colours and fonts.

 Support and custom solutions

-It is nice to be able to take charge of your events, and start working with the software independently.
+It is nice to be able to take charge of your events and start working with the software independently.
 However, it is important to know where to go when questions arise.
 And when you are facing complex registration processes, it can be advised to consult your event software supplier for smart solutions.